ColinFay/attempt/README.md

              return(sqrt(vec) < 42)
            },
            msg = "The square root of your element must be more than 42")
+#> The square root of your element must be more than 42
 ```

 If you need to call a function that takes no argument at `.p` (like